hdorgeval/le-livre-des-rois/README.md

 This repo is intended to :

-- hold Ferdowsi's work in Markdown format in all available languages used to write and translate this book;
+- hold Ferdowsi's work in Markdown format in all available languages used to write and translate this book; for example you can read the [English Markdown](./src/markdown/en/warner) or the [French Markdown](./src/markdown/fr);

 - hold any related work in Markdown format, like for example the Zend-Avesta;